Genocide of Serbs in the Independent State of Croatia: Religious persecution

 The conversion policy had a particular aspect: only uneducated Serbs were eligible for conversion, since illiterate peasants were presumed to have less of a Serb/Orthodox identity.
 People with secondary education etc. (and especially Orthodox clergy) were not eligible.
 Educated people were singled out for expulsion or extermination, states Robert B. McCormick.

 The Vatican was not opposed to the forced conversions.
 On 6 February 1942, Pope Pius XII privately received 206 Ustaše members in uniforms and blessed them, symbolically supporting their actions.
-On 8 February 1942, the envoy to the Holy See, Nikola Rusinović, said that 'the Holy See rejoiced' at forced conversions.
+On 8 February 1942, the envoy to the Holy See, Nikola Rušinović, said that 'the Holy See rejoiced' at forced conversions.
 In a 21 February 1942 letter to Cardinal Luigi Maglione, the Holy See's secretary encouraged the Croatian bishops to speed up the conversions, and he also stated that the term "Orthodox" should be replaced with the terms "apostates or schismatics".
 Many fanatical Catholic priests joined the Ustaše, blessed and supported their work, and participated in killings and conversions.

 In 1941–1942, some 200,000 or 240,000–250,000 Serbs were converted to Roman Catholicism, although most of them only practiced it temporarily.
 Converts would sometimes be killed anyway, often in the same churches where they were re-baptized.
 85% of the Serbian Orthodox clergy was killed or expelled.
 In Lika, Kordun and Banija alone, 172 Serbian Orthodox churches were closed, destroyed, or plundered.

 The Encyclopedia of the Holocaust described that the bishops' conference that met in Zagreb in November 1941 was not prepared to denounce the forced conversion of Serbs that had taken place in the summer of 1941, let alone condemn the persecution and murder of Serbs and Jews.
 Many Catholic priests in Croatia approved of and supported the Ustaše's large scale attacks on the Serbian Orthodox Church, and the Catholic hierarchy did not issue any condemnation of the crimes, either publicly or privately.
 The Croatian Catholic Church and the Vatican viewed the Ustaše's policies against the Serbs as being advantageous to Roman Catholicism.